JonahBraun/debs-recipes/_posts/2006-03-31-smoked-salmon-a-spinach-pizza.md

 title: Smoked Salmon & Spinach Pizza
 category: seafood
 ---
 This recipe curtesy of Ryan and Amanda.
-It is absolutely deliciious!
+It is absolutely delicious!

 - 1 extra large or 2 medium pizza crusts
 - creamy caesar dressing (see recipe for Caesar Salad Dressing)